 This is the latest iteration of a long conservative tirade against the notion of educating on race in schools and organizations, accelerated by the Trump administration.
 Former President Trump wielded conservative sentiment around critical race theory to his advantage, using his platform to admonish the idea of diversity and inclusion trainings, the 1619 Project, and talking about racism in school (PBS).
 During its time, the Trump administration passed an executive order banning the federal government and its contractors from using curriculum that examined systemic racism, which was reversed by the Biden administration immediately after taking office (USA Today).

 A common refrain against introducing critical race theory in schools is that it “indoctrinates” kids into racism.
 But in reality, critical race theory is a framework designed to help identify and understand how racism plays a part in our society.
 It helps provide insight and understanding of how racism can be studied, processed, and dismantled.
-It was created during the 1970s by a group of lawyers, activists, and legal scholars.
-Although it began as a theory for legal studies, critical race theory is widely taught and studied across disciplines, including education, sociology, and medicine (Critical Race Theory).
+It was created during the 1970s by a group of lawyers, activists, and legal scholars (Critical Race Theory).
+Although it may be studied in post-secondary education, this framework has not been taught, and isn’t being taught, in nearly any schools across the country.”

 There are six key tenets to critical race theory: